snellejustin/UFO-BAT/README.md

 # UFO-BAT 🚀👽

 A 3D space shooter game built with Babylon.js for a bachelor thesis project at Devine (2025-2026).
-Control a rocketship, dodge asteroids, battle UFOs, and collect powerups across multiple challenging levels.
+Control a rocketship, dodge asteroids, battle UFOs, and collect powerups across multiple challenging levels to save your cow!

 ## 🎮 About the Game